 I am actively involved with making mathematics accessible to both underprivileged and underrepresented groups.

-Recent outreach events
+Selected outreach events

 In 2024 I co-organised a 'Snapshots of Research in the CMS' with Amelia Drew.
-I also gave a webinar, slides here, called 'Baking a Black Hole' for the She Talks Science series run by Murray Edwards College.
+I also gave a webinar, called 'Baking a Black Hole' for the She Talks Science series run by Murray Edwards College.

 In 2023 I gave a talk as part of 'Girls in Physics' at the Highgate School in London.
 I organised an 'Introduction to Maths Research' event at KCL and I helped Claudia Garetto and Katy Clough (QMUL) organise a London Women in Maths Day.